ocrosby/obsidian/Projects/languages/rust/README.md

 - `isize` signed integer (arch)
 - `usize` unsigned integer (arch)

+Note: `isize` and `usize` types depend on the architecture of the computer your program is running on: 64 bits if you're on a 64 bit architecture and 32 bits if you are on a 32 bit architecture.

 Signed numbers are stored using two's complement representation.

 Each signed variant can store numbers from $-(2^(n-1))$ to $2^(n-1)-1$ inclusive, where `n` is the number of bits that variant uses.